gardenia22/nanshu.wang/content/蘅芜/how_to_write_shortest_code_with_python.md

             p,n= re.subn('\(\)|{}|\[\]| ','',p)
         return not p

-Now we have reduce this solution to 79 chars, but we still have room to go even further.
+Now we have reduced this solution to 79 chars, but we still have rooms to go even further.

 ## Lambda function